-CFIUS has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns, although in practice such measures typically are negotiated.
-Mitigation measures may be imposed only after CFIUS has identified a specific US national security concern and determined that a mitigation measure is reasonably necessary to resolve that concern.
-Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
-Between 2013 and 2015, only 40 cases (10 per cent) resulted in the use of legally binding mitigation measures.
+CFIUS has the authority to review a covered transaction and impose mitigation measures to address any national security concerns, although in practice these measures are typically negotiated.
+Mitigation measures may be imposed only after CFIUS has identified a specific US national security concern and determined that other government authorities (such as export controls) are insufficient to resolve that concern.
+Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only about two dozen cases each year.
+Between 2016 and 2020, only 140 cases (10 per cent) resulted in the use of legally binding mitigation measures.
 That percentage has been increasing, however.
 In 2019, mitigation measures were applied to 28 different transactions, compared to 2015 when measures were applied to only 12 transactions.
 That number decreased in 2020 to 16 transactions.

-Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cybersecurity measures, or government access to assets, such as computer servers or telecommunications networks for law enforcement purposes.
-More invasive mitigation measures may include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent or to terminate certain activities of the US business.
+Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cybersecurity measures or government access to assets, such as computer servers or telecommunications networks for law enforcement purposes.
+More invasive mitigation measures may include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent, or terminate certain activities of the US business.

-While CFIUS is charged with reviewing a transaction and imposing mitigation measures where warranted, FINSA grants the President, and only the President, the authority to suspend or prohibit a covered transaction.
-Therefore, if CFIUS seeks to prohibit a transaction and the parties are unwilling to abandon the transaction, CFIUS must refer the transaction to the President for action.
+While CFIUS is charged with reviewing a transaction and imposing mitigation measures where warranted, section 721 grants the President, and only the President, the authority to suspend or prohibit a covered transaction.
+Therefore, if CFIUS seeks to prohibit a transaction and the parties are unwilling to voluntarily abandon the transaction, CFIUS must refer the transaction to the President for action.
 Though unlikely to occur in practice, if CFIUS fails to reach a consensus for a particular case, CFIUS must also send a report outlining the divergent opinions and recommendations to the President.
-To exercise the authority to suspend or prohibit a transaction, the President must find both that there is credible evidence that a 'foreign interest exercising control might take action that threatens to impair the national security', and that other laws do not, in the President's judgment, 'provide adequate and appropriate authority' to protect the national security.
+To exercise the authority to suspend or prohibit a transaction, the President must find both that there is credible evidence that a ‘foreign interest exercising control might take action that threatens to impair the national security’ and that other laws do not, in the President’s judgement, ‘provide adequate and appropriate authority’ to protect national security.
 Presidential action is rare, partly because mitigation measures often address national security concerns, and partly because parties typically abandon a transaction before CFIUS actually refers the case to the President with a prohibition recommendation.
 There was a recent spike in the number of transactions voluntarily abandoned due to CFIUS opposition from a couple per year to a height of 24 in 2017.
 This was attributable to CFIUS opposition to a number of proposed transactions by Chinese persons.

-Determinations by CFIUS or the President under FINSA are not subject to judicial review.
-The exemption from judicial review was confirmed by the district court for the District of Columbia in 2013 when Ralls sought to have a presidential order requiring it to divest its interest in certain Oregon wind farms overturned by the court.
-The district court ruled that the merits of the President's decision were not subject to judicial review and that a party that completes a covered transaction without clearance assumes the risk of doing so.16 On appeal, the Court of Appeals for the District of Columbia Circuit agreed that the President's decision was not subject to judicial review but held that the 'presidential order deprived Ralls of constitutionally protected property interests without due process of law' and instructed that upon remand, Ralls be given access to unclassified evidence in support of the decision.17 On remand, the District Court ordered CFIUS to provide all unclassified information on which it relied for its decision, afford Ralls an opportunity to respond to that information, and provide Ralls' response to the information along with CFIUS' updated recommendation to the President.18 The parties ultimately resolved the case via settlement.
+Determinations by the President under section 721 are not subject to judicial review.
+The exemption from judicial review was confirmed by the District Court for the District of Columbia in 2013 when Ralls Corporation sought to have a presidential order requiring it to divest its interest in certain Oregon wind farms overturned by the court.
+The District Court ruled that the merits of the President’s decision were not subject to judicial review and that a party that completes a covered transaction without clearance assumes the risk of doing so.
+On appeal, the Court of Appeals for the District of Columbia Circuit agreed that the President’s decision was not subject to judicial review but held that the ‘presidential order deprived Ralls of constitutionally protected property interests without due process of law’ and instructed that, upon remand, Ralls be given access to unclassified evidence in support of the decision.
+The parties ultimately resolved the case via settlement.
+Although CFIUS determinations are theoretically reviewable, this has limited practical implications because CFIUS concerns are generally either resolved through mitigation that the parties voluntarily undertake or the matter is referred to the President, whose decision is not reviewable on its merits.

 Involvement of third parties?